dita-ot/docs/reference/markdown/Configuration-options.md

-Configuration options for Markdown parsing and conversion to DITA.
+You can create a custom plug-in to set different configuration options for Markdown parsing and conversion to DITA.

 ## Parsing